nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * My JupyterLab cloud instance is ready!
 * Just fast forwarding through pointing out a few cool things JupyterLab can do, like previewing GeoJSON...
-* Let's open the deskop
+* Let's open the desktop
 * Let's navigate to and open QGreenland
 * Let's just explore some stuff that looks interesting.
 I'm looking at the "Runoff" variable from the RACMO climate model.